 What are the effects of alcohol dependency?

 Regularly drinking more than the recommended daily limits risks damaging your health.
-Official advice is that:

 The NHS says most people who have alcohol related health problems are not alcoholics; they are people who have regularly breached these limits for some years.

 Liver problems, reduced fertility, high blood pressure, increased risk of various cancers and heart attack are some of the health problems attributed to drinking too much.
-Health problems will be more severe the more you drink.
+Health problems will usually be more severe the more you drink.